How to protect your brand in the hotel and restaurant industry

 Brands we secure

-Scams in hospitality don’t look like obvious hacks - they’re designed to feel real.
+Scams in hospitality don’t look like obvious scams - they’re designed to feel real.
 Guests receive fake confirmations or emails from "support."
 A cloned website shows up in search results.
 An ad for discounted stays leads to a lookalike gift card shop.
 Even seasoned staff may be tricked by altered invoices or fake phone calls from impersonated suppliers.

 And with high seasonality, large guest volumes, and distributed teams, many of these scams go unnoticed - until reviews drop or chargebacks hit.